You are in an archived section of the AIFS website.

 The Health and Safety Committee was established to represent staff and facilitate consultation and discussion between management and employees regarding health and safety matters in the workplace.
 Committee meetings are held at least quarterly and provide an effective forum for staff to raise particular health and safety issues as well as the planning and promotion of health and safety practices and principles in the workplace.

 Statistics on staffing

-Table 4.1 and Table 4.2 present profiles of our staff by gender and type of employment at 30 June 2019 and 30 June 2018 respectively.
-As Table 4.1 indicates, at 30 June 2019 we had 32% of staff in ongoing positions and 68% of staff in non-ongoing positions.
-This represents an increase in non-ongoing staff of 11 percentage points compared to the previous year, reflecting rapid growth stemming from the commencement of new projects.
-Table 4.3 describes staff by classification level, gender and type of employment as at 30 June 2019.
+Tables 4.1 and 4.2 present profiles of our staff by gender and type of employment at 30 June 2018 and 30 June 2017 respectively.
+As Table 4.1 indicates, at 30 June 2018 we had 41% of staff in ongoing positions and 59% of staff in non-ongoing positions.
+This represents an increase in non-ongoing staff of 5 percentage points compared to the previous year.
+Table 4.3 describes staff by classification level, gender and type of employment as at 30 June 2018.